Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A security engineer is configuring a mechanism to send an alert when three or more failed sign-in attempts to the AWS Management Console occur during a 5-minute period.
 The security engineer creates a trail in AWS CloudTrail to assist in this work.
 Which solution will meet these requirements?

 - [ ] In CloudTrail, turn on Insights events on the trail.
-Configure an alarm on the insight with eventName matching ConsoleLogin and errorMessage matching "Failed authentication''.
+Configure an alarm on the insight with eventName matching ConsoleLogin and errorMessage matching `Failed authentication`.
 Configure a threshold of 3 and a period of 5 minutes.
 - [x] Configure CloudTrail to send events to Amazon CloudWatch Logs.
 Create a metric filter for the relevant log group.
-Create a filter pattern with eventName matching ConsoleLogin and errorMessage matching "Failed authentication".
+Create a filter pattern with eventName matching ConsoleLogin and errorMessage matching `Failed authentication`.
 Create a CloudWatch alarm with a threshold of 3 and a period of 5 minutes.
 - [ ] Create an Amazon Athena table from the CloudTrail events.
-Run a query for eventName matching ConsoleLogin and for errorMessage matching "Failed authentication".
+Run a query for eventName matching ConsoleLogin and for errorMessage matching `Failed authentication`.
 Create a notification action from the query to send an Amazon Simple Notification Service (Amazon SNS) notification when the count equals 3 within a period of 5 minutes.
 - [ ] In AWS Identity and Access Management Access Analyzer, create a new analyzer.
 Configure the analyzer to send an Amazon Simple Notification Service (Amazon SNS) notification when a failed sign-in event occurs 3 times for any IAM user within a period of 5 minutes.

 ### A company's security engineer receives an abuse notification from AWS.
 The notification indicates that someone is hosting malware from the company's AWS account.
 After investigation, the security engineer finds a new Amazon S3 bucket that an IAM user created without authorization.
 Which combination of steps should the security engineer take to MINIMIZE the consequences of this compromise?
 (Choose three.)